steadylearner/Rust-Full-Stack/README.md

 3. How to use Rust [Yew]
 4. How to write components and organize the Rust project
 5. How to build complete **Full Stack Rust Web Application**
-6. How to deploy it
+6. How to modulize your Rust project
-7. How to write dynamic metatags for it
+7. How to deploy it
-8. How to wrie sitemaps for it
+8. How to wrie sitemaps and metatags for it

 ## Full Stack Rust Web App Development